phao1/hands-on-with-codecatalyst/step2/README.md

 We've created a workflow which has executed to build our initial environment
 ***Please shout if you didn't get a successful run before we continue***.
 Now we're going to add an action to perform some tests on our python code.

+We'll be pasting various commands - these are available in the `README.me` in the `step2` folder of the repository.

 ---
 1. Click `CI/CD` in the navigation column, then `Workflows`.
 You'll be able to see the workflow `Example` we created in the previous step.
 Click `Actions`, and from the dropdown, choose `Edit`.